Y Neuadd Lwyd

 |Rooms||2 bedrooms, 2 bathrooms of which 2 En suites|

 |Furniture||Single beds (1), Double beds (2), Cots (1), Dining seats for 5, Lounge seats for 5|

 |Other||Linen provided, Towels provided, High chair|

 |Further details indoors|

 Bed linen, towels bath mats and tea towels are included within the weekly rate, however, linen for cots should be provided by guests.
 Electric wall-mounted heaters in all rooms, with a log burning stove in the main living area.
 A basket of logs, bag of kindling and fire lighters are included within the weekly rate of the cottage, additional logs and kindling can be purchased from the owner or alternatively from the local shop.
 Electricity is provided by way of £1.00 coin meter - please note that energy costs will differ from season to season.
 Short break rates are also inclusive of bed linen and a basket of logs, however, you will need to bring your own towels.

 The cottage has a private courtyard garden overlooking Moel Siabod and the stunning Snowdonia countryside which is well stocked with mature shrubs and flowering perennials thoughout the spring and summer months.
 Guests are welcome to bring their own barbecues provided that its use is strictly in accordance with the property owners guidelines.
 Outdoor seating, table and sun parasol are provided from early spring to late autumn.

-Freshly made beds, pre-heated cottage and a welcome tray of tea, coffee, sugar and biscuits on arrival.
+Freshly made beds, pre-heated cottage (when required) and a welcome tray of tea, coffee, sugar and Welsh cakes on arrival.